scrapinghub/web-poet/docs/intro/overrides.rst

     packages/modules which contains the :func:`web_poet.handle_urls`
     annotations are properly loaded.

-    Thus, for cases like importing Page Objects from another external package, you'd need to properly load all :meth:`web_poet.handle_urls` annotations from the external module.
+    Thus, for cases like importing Page Objects from another external package, you'd need to properly load all ``@handle_urls`` annotations from the external source.
 This ensures that the external Page Objects have their annotations properly loaded.

     This can be done via the function named :func:`~.web_poet.overrides.consume_modules`.
     Here's an example: